Back to Top

 What is International GM’s Day?

-While it might not be as well known as other holidays, International GM’s Day (also known as International Game Master’s Day) is an annual event that takes place every March 4th to celebrate the role of Game Master’s (including Dungeon Masters, Storytellers, Referees and Keepers) in the tabletop role-playing game community.
+While it might not be as well known or as celebrated as other holidays, International GM’s Day (also known as International Game Master’s Day) is an annual event that takes place every March 4th to celebrate the role of Game Masters – also known as Dungeon Masters, Storytellers, Referees and Keepers and other titles from the world of tabletop roleplaying games.

 GMs of course, are considered a critical and often under-appreciated aspect of TTRPGs, given that they tend to be the ones who purchase the majority of game materials, organize sessions and spend significant time putting together adventures and campaigns.